Why is having an Employee Recognition Program is Important?

-Communicate how much you plan to invest in recognition and the projected return on investment.
+Communicate how much you plan to invest in employee recognition and the projected return on investment.
 What is the estimated reduction in turnover?
 How much will productivity increase?
 Addressing these questions will help you convince the decision makers.

 2 Build a Team of Champions

 You can't do this alone!
-You will need support from all levels of the organization to roll out a successful program.
+You will need support from all levels of the organization to roll out a successful employee recognition program.
 Make a list of the key stakeholders in your company and how the program will affect them:

 - Leader: oversee program and results